Moniter123/build-cdn/_posts/2018-01-13-why-docker-matters.md

 twitter_card:  summary_large_image
 ---

-Have you ever wondered what all the fuss is about with this Docker thing?
-Are you having a hard time convincing your colleagues to take it seriously?
-Well then, read on, I'm going to lay it all out for you.

 ## The Good Old Days

 Let's go back in time, oh, ten-fifteen years.
 You see a sysadmin (the webmaster had died by then) installing a server by